-The CEO and the CFO are the key shareholder liaison contacts.
-Shareholders can approach the Chairman or Non-Executive Director should they have any questions about Executive Directors.
+The CEO and CFO are the key Shareholder liaison contacts.
+Shareholders can approach the Chairman or Non-Executive Directors should they have any questions about Executive Directors.

-The Directors seek to build a mutual understanding of objectives with institutional shareholders.
+The Directors seek to build a mutual understanding of objectives with institutional Shareholders.
 Our CEO and CFO give results presentations to analysts and institutional investors.
 We communicate with institutional investors via meetings, investor conferences, roadshows and informal briefings with management.
-The Group’s Nominated Adviser arranges the majority of these meetings, following which they provide anonymised feedback from the analysts and fund managers met.
-This together with direct feedback allows us to understand investor motivations and expectations.
+The Group’s Nominated Adviser arranges the majority of these meetings, following which they provide anonymised feedback from the fund managers met.
+This, together with direct feedback, allows us to understand investor motivations and expectations.

 Take into account wider stakeholder and social responsibilities and their implications for long-term success